Urban cool and Mountain Dew are two phrases that don’t usually go together. PepsiCo Inc. (PEP:US) is trying to change that.

 “Our biggest opportunities are in those areas with the highest concentration of consumers who probably haven’t heard the dew message as focused as we could have,” said Brett O’Brien, vice president of marketing for Mountain Dew.

 Mountain Dew has been a bright spot for the $76 billion U.S. soft drink industry, which is locked in a seven-year decline.
-There is cause for worry, however, after the brand -- one of PepsiCo’s most important -- lost share last year to Coca- Cola Co.’s (KO) Sprite and Fanta.
+There is cause for worry, however, after the brand -- one of PepsiCo’s most important -- lost share last year to Coca- Cola Co.’s (KO:US) Sprite and Fanta.
 At the same time, the company’s target consumers -- young people aged 18 to 24 -- are increasingly more diverse.
 The trick for the world’s second- largest soda maker will be reaching these new audiences while holding on to core Mountain Dew drinkers.

 PepsiCo has its work cut out.
 The percentage of white, non- Hispanics younger than 24 fell to 18.6 percent of the population from 21.5 percent between 2000 and 2010, according to Census data compiled by Bloomberg.
 And though Caucasians represent 70 percent of soda drinkers, they represent 80 percent of Dew consumers, according to iTrack Data figures provided by PepsiCo.